miklevin/MikeLev.in/_posts/2025-04-24-jekyll-front-matter-seo-social-metadata-guide.md

 ### Integrating Twitter Card Tags

-Twitter Cards provide a similar rich preview experience specifically for Twitter.
+Twitter Cards (now called X Cards, but still using the `twitter:` prefix in metadata) provide a similar rich preview experience specifically for X (formerly Twitter).
 They often fall back to OG tags if not specified, but explicit control is better.

 ```yaml
 ---